TABLE OF CONTENTS

 2. Splits normally expected

 Refer to an estimated number of split classes for the year.
 Generally, the number of split classes should be estimated based on past files.
+This is solely used by Ctrl-Q checks, which will allow staffing to be classified as valid, even if a few classes are left unstaffed.

 When constructing a timetable, the user can nominate that a teacher should be free on a certain period if they are occupied on another.
 For example if the school has a staggered lunch, with some teachers taking lunch in period 5 and others in period 6, then "5&6" should be entered.
 If they should have either first period or last period off, in addition to 5&6, then the entry would be, "5&6, 1&8".
 These period pairs are taken into account in the Optimise algorithms (found in the Master Grid screen), but they are treated as soft constraints, so attention needs to be paid to the relevant scoring weight.